-CPAP machines cannot work without a proper power source.
+CPAP machines cannot work without a proper power supply.
 This makes it harder to carry it wherever you go, especially in remote areas.

 However, there are two ways to overcome this limitation:

-- Find a site with an electrical outlet.
+- Find a site with an AC power source.

 - Use a CPAP battery

-Powered campsites are the best alternative for camping with CPAP machines.
+Powered campsites are the best alternative for CPAP camping.
 Here’s a little bit about them:

 - These campsites offer electrical facilities to you like plug-points, WiFi, etc..

-- Powered campsites are a massive advantage for people who need humidifiers.
+- Powered campsites are a massive advantage for people who need humidifiers during their CPAP therapy.

-- If you use humidifiers while using batteries, you notice that the battery drains rapidly.
+- If you use the humidification option while using batteries, you notice that the battery drains rapidly.
 This creates a nuisance for you.

 - The best advantage of powered campsites is the comfort it offers.